CloudVE/galaxycloudrunner/docs/index.rst

 Getting Started
 ---------------
-Getting started with the GalaxyCloudRunner is a simple process.
+Getting started with the GalaxyCloudRunner is a simple process:

-1. First, install ``galaxycloudrunner`` library into your Galaxy's virtual environment
-2. Configure Galaxy to use GalaxyCloudRunner job destination rules
+1. Configure Galaxy to use GalaxyCloudRunner job destination rules
-3. Launch as many worker nodes as you need through `CloudLaunch`_
+2. Launch as many worker nodes as you need through `CloudLaunch`_
-4. Submit jobs as usual
+3. Submit jobs as usual

 .. toctree::